Updated: 18 April 2014

 - East Homer Nature Walk - Closed indefinitely due to existing rock fall and continued instability

-- Gertrude Saddle Route - Snow and ice present, avalanche hazard exists
+- Gertrude Saddle Route - Snow and ice maybe present at upper part of track

 For up to date information on the Milford Road see the NZ Transport Agency website.